Swrve/swrve-ios-sdk/README.md

 ```
 [[Swrve sharedInstance] event:@"tutorial.start" payload:@{
-  @"time": @"100"
+  @"time": @"100",
+  @"step": @"5"
 }];
 ```

-### Send User Properties ###
+### Send User Properties

 Assign user properties to send the status of the user.
 For example create a custom user property called `premium`, and then target non-premium users and premium users in the dashboard.

-When configuring custom properties for iOS, you can use a variety of data types (integers, boolean, strings) which the SDK then converts to an integer (for number-based values) or string (in the case of boolean, “true/false”) before sending the data to Swrve.
+When configuring custom properties for iOS, you can use a variety of data types (integers, boolean, strings) which the SDK then converts to an integer (for number-based values) or string (in the case of boolean, "true/false") before sending the data to Swrve.
 When creating segments or campaign audiences, depending on which data type the property is converted to, you must then select the correct operator (equals for numbers, is for strings) for the property to be properly returned.

 ```
 [[Swrve sharedInstance] userUpdate:@{